Zaporizhzhia Nuclear Power Plant: 1984 electrical fire

 On 27 January 1984, a major fire started during commissioning of unit 1, before any nuclear fuel was in the reactor.
 An electrical relay caused PVC insulation to catch fire, molten PVC causing more fires below in a vertical shaft.
 More than 4,000 control units, 41 motors, and 700 km of cables were damaged.

-2014 intrusion attempt by insurgents

-In May 2014, 40 armed persons claiming to be representatives of Right Sector allegedly tried to gain access to the power plant area.
-The men were stopped by the Ukrainian police before entering Enerhodar.
+2014 unrest and safety concerns

-The Zaporizhzhia power plant is located around 200 km from the War in Donbas combat zone, where fighting became intense in 2014.
-On 31 August 2014, a Greenpeace member, Tobias Münchmeyer, expressed concerns the plant could be hit by heavy artillery from the fighting.
+The Zaporizhzhia power plant is located around 200 km from the war in Donbas combat zone, where fighting started in 2014.

 On 3 December 2014, Prime Minister Arseny Yatseniuk announced the occurrence of an incident several days before at the Zaporizhzhia Nuclear Power Plant.
 The cause of the incident was reported as a short circuit in the power outlet system and was not linked to the site's production.
 One of the six reactors of the plant was shut down twice in December 2014.
 This and lack of coal for Ukraine's coal-fired power stations led to rolling blackouts throughout the country from early until late December 2014.